onyeka-hub/Project-23/README.md

 ```
 aws eks update-kubeconfig --region us-east-2 --name onyeka-terraform-eks-one-node
+or
+export KUBECONFIG=/path/to/your/config file

+exporting multiple files
+export KUBECONFIG=/path/to/your/config file1:/path/to/your/config file2
+KUBECONFIG=/path/to/your/config file1:/path/to/your/config file2
+merging config files
+kubectl config view
+kubectl config view --raw
+kubectl config view --raw > ~/.kube/config.new
+mv ~/.kube/config.new ~/.kube/config
+unset KUBECONFIG

 ```

 Now we know that containers are stateless by design, which means that data does not persist in the containers.
 Even when you run the containers in kubernetes pods, they still remain stateless unless you ensure that your configuration supports statefulness.